 Once you have chosen your sportsbook and made a deposit, choosing the right betting strategy can literally make or break your gambling career.
-On the page linked above (Managing Your Sports Betting Bankroll), our team of experts will tell you about different options for managing your sports betting bankroll, from ways to easily grow that balance to strategies you may want to avoid.
 While there is no perfect betting strategy, knowing how you like to wager will help protect, and grow, your funds from the minute you begin betting.

-Alright, let’s get down to…accounting.
+Let's get down to accounting.
 Believe it or not, account management is a big part of sports betting.
 It seems every year some website wise-guy says he has a “no lose” betting plan that can make you millions.
-There is no magic guaranteed winning strategy when it comes to gambling, but some of the strategies below should help preserve your precious betting bankroll.
+There is no magic-pill strategy when it comes to gambling, but some of the tactics below should help preserve your precious betting bankroll.

 Bet in Units

 Unit betting is a mathematical way of managing your bankroll.
-Think of your betting bankroll as units, 1% of your balance is 1 unit, for example, while 5% of your balance is 5 units.
-By choosing this strategy, you are applying a set variable to a changing number i.e. your balance.
+Think of your betting bankroll as units.
+One percent of your balance is one unit; five percent of your balance is 5 units; and so on.
+By choosing this strategy, you are applying a set variable to a changing number (i.e. your balance).

-If I say “I will always bet 2 units on Monday Night Football” then I may bet different amounts – one week this may equate to $10,, the next week I’ll bet the same 2 units, but this may mean I am betting $20.
+If you say “I will always bet two units on Monday Night Football,” then you may bet different amounts.
+One week this may equate to $10; the next week you may bet the same two units, but this might mean you're wagering $20.
 The amount you bet is dictated by the size of your bankroll.
 This method helps you to ride out losing streaks, allowing you to continue betting for longer.

 Flat Betting Strategy

-Week 2 comes along and, following this same Flat Betting strategy, I once again bet $10 on the Point Spread of this game.
-The balance could be different or the Point Spread could pay out half of what it did week-over-week, but with a Flat Betting Strategy it doesn’t matter, the amount is the amount, no matter the odds.
+Let’s say you decide to you will bet $10 on the spread in Week 1 of Monday Night Football.
+Then, Week 2 comes along and, following this same flat-betting strategy, you once again bet $10 on the point spread of that game.
+Your balance could be different or the point spread could pay out half of what it did week-over-week, but with a flat-betting strategy it doesn’t matter.
+The amount is the amount, no matter the odds.

 Betting Systems: To Use or Not to Use

-Unit and Flat Betting strategies are two of the most common used strategies out there, however there are countless others.
+Unit and flat-betting strategies are two of the most common used approaches out there, but there are countless others.
 Some customers will go for “home runs” and use their entire balances to fund wild parlays.